Brian FinneyCountry: United States

 BiographyBrian Finney is a prize-winning writer and professor emeritus in English literature.
 Born in London, he obtained a BA (hons) in English and Philosophy at Reading University and a PhD on D. H. Lawrence’s shorter fiction at University of London, where he taught and arranged extra-mural courses in the arts from 1964 to 1987.
 After immigrating to Southern California he taught at UC Riverside, UCLA, the University of Southern California ad California State University Long Beach.

-In 2019 he is publishing his first novel, Money Matters, in which an inexperienced young woman is persuaded to search for a woman who has disappeared and comes up against the powerful forces of big money, politics and a drug cartel.
+In 2019 he published his first novel, Money Matters, in which an inexperienced young woman is persuaded to search for a woman who has disappeared and comes up against the powerful forces of big money, politics and a drug cartel.
 By the end of her search she has become a different person.
+In 2021 he published his second novel, Dangerous Conjectures, set in California's Bay Area in early 2020 when the coronavirus and the conspiracy theory QAnon were spreading across the country.